recogito/realtime-annotation-server/README.md

-# RethinkDB Annotation Server
+# Annotorious Real-Time Annotation Server

-An annotation server for RecogitoJS/Annotorious, built with RethinkDB and NodeJS.
+An real-time annotation server for GoogleDocs-style live collaboration in Annotorious, built with RethinkDB and NodeJS.

 __Work in progress!__